 Pumpkin Chocolate Chip Muffins

 You can turn these easy pumpkin muffins into pumpkin chocolate chip muffins!
-Simply fold 1 cup (about 180g) of chocolate chips in the batter right before spooning into your muffin pan.
+Simply fold 1 cup (about 180g) of chocolate chips in the batter right before spooning into your 12-count muffin pan.

 If you enjoy pumpkin + chocolate together, be sure to try my chocolate pumpkin muffins as well.
 For extreme chocolate and pumpkin lovers only!